Big Cat Rescue VR

 These global changes have made learning tools like Big Cat Rescue VR even more necessary as students are being taught from home without access to the portable VR labs that were becoming more popular for schools and events.
 For the cost of feeding and caring for four tigers, for one year, virtual exotic animal experiences are a one time investment that can yield untold returns for zoos and educators who are trying to instill an appreciation of wildlife and nature.

-PLANNED RELEASE TO THE OCULUS QUEST AND STEAM
+RELEASED TO THE OCULUS QUEST AND STEAM

 Whether the user has a small or large play area, Big Cat Rescue VR gives them the opportunity to learn about these animals without negatively impacting them, while giving people the experience of a lifetime.
 The portability of the Oculus Quest allows for a seamless and easy experience at events, expos, schools, colleges, homes and entertainment venues.